vmasc-capabilities-lab/aws-ccoe-doc/blog/2022-07-7-welcome/index.md

 Welcome to the AWS-CCOE Blog!

-Here we'll give periodic updates on our current progress, direction, and aspirations.
+Here we'll give periodic updates on our current progress, direction, and goals.